GSA-TTS/identity-dev-docs/_pages/testing.md

 ## How to get started

 Anybody with an email address ending in .gov or .mil can create an account in the sandbox environment.
-If your email address does not end in .gov or .mil ask your federal partner to create a sandbox team and add you to that team.
+If you are a government contractor, ask your agency partner to help you gain access.

 1. Visit the dashboard at [https://dashboard.int.identitysandbox.gov](https://dashboard.int.identitysandbox.gov).
 In the upper-right corner, click **Log in**.
 You'll be prompted to sign in or create an account with the test login.gov IdP in the agency integration environment (hosted at [idp.int.identitysandbox.gov](https://idp.int.identitysandbox.gov)). **Please note that if you already have a login.gov account that this is a test environment that is not linked to your production account.**
 2. Once you are logged into your sandbox account, you'll be asked to create a team and add users to that team.